NHOQA/TD-XPAH-HaLow-Mesh/README.md

 - Have transmitted voice between nodes, need to sort out best way to get that integrated, currently just using a dedicated PTT app in play store.
 - Still need to get a decent BOM built

+Notes 2/10/24 <br>
+- found I was still running the nodes on channel 153 ,that was 2 MHz bandwidth.
+Hurts range as I understand it as power is spread across more of the spectrum.
+Script here is CH.
+36 which corresponds to 908.5 MHz with a 1 MHz bandwidth. rolling that to my nodes. originally thought ch 153 would allow more TX power.
+- Also, including a meshtastic node in this package.
+Currently meshtastic hardware is running on a private channel on medium/fast settings. need to sort out the frequencies its actually transmitting on so it does not overlap 908.5 and interfere with the HaLow transmission.